Am0031/javascript-algorithms/src/isPalindrome/README.md

 # Is Palindrome

-In this activity we will be writing code to create a function that takes in a string and determines whether or not it is a palindrome.
+In this activity, the challenge is to create a function that takes in a string and determines whether or not it is a palindrome.
 A **palindrome** is any string spelled the same forwards as it is backwards.

 ## Details